mikejick/hugo-geo/content/lesson/new-lesson.md

 title = "Back to Basics"

 +++
 I normally advise golfers to hit the ball longer and straighter.
 Combine this technique with making more putts and your scores will drop.
+Guaranteed!

 ![](/img/Importance of non-verbal communication thumbs-up.jpg)